ModelEarth/contributors/README.md

 Avoid this dashboard, it actually took over a month to setup the foundation!
 &ndash; [Dashboard for Propdock with Vercel NextJS, Prisma and Tailwind](https://x.com/CodeHagen/status/1829857742409916716)

-Contact Loren for assistance locating our datasets.
-(More info coming soon.)
+Contact Loren for dataset assistance.